A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3

-For the first time we obtained the second order partial derivatives with respect to coordinates for the stellar velocity field.
-We estimated the values of the vertical gradient of the Galaxy rotation, expansion and vertical velocity using the symmetric distribution of the stars to the Galaxy plane.
+We have estimated the values of the vertical gradient of the Galactic rotation, expansion and vertical velocity using the symmetric distribution of the stars with respect to the Galactic plane.
 We have shown that the stellar velocity fields have different behavior in the Northern and Southern hemispheres and are in good agreement with the results of \cite{Vityazev2012} obtained using ZVSH.

-We have determined by different methods the mean of the Galaxy rotation curve for Galactocentric distances from 4 kpc to 18 kpc by averaging Galactic azimuths in the range \mbox{-30$^\circ$ < $\theta$ < +30$^\circ$} about the direction Galactic Centre -- Sun --Galactic anticentre.
+We have also determined by different methods the Galactic rotation curve for Galactocentric distances from 4 kpc to 18 kpc by averaging Galactic azimuths in the range \mbox{-30$^\circ$ < $\theta$ < +30$^\circ$} around the direction Galactic Centre -- Sun -- Galactic anticentre (fig. \ref{fig:Vrot}).

-The presented method for analyzing the spatial stellar velocities has made it possible to obtain a series of global Galaxy characteristics, i.e., those that can be attributed to the entire volume of the Galaxy covered by the \emph{Gaia} data.
+In conclusion, the presented method provides a detailed description of the spatial stellar velocity field of the Milky Way and is able to reveal features related to non-axisymmetric substructures (e.g. spiral arms, Galactic bar, warp), as well as bending and breathing waves produced by satellite galaxies or other dynamical perturbations.
+Therefore, a detailed analysis of the new kinematic parameters in combination with dynamical modeling will significantly improve our understanding of the structure and evolution of our Galaxy.

-Estimates of the numerical values of the derived kinematic parameters and their errors can be provided to interested readers by personal request via e-mail: \href{mailto:akhmetovvs@gmail.com} {akhmetovvs@gmail.com}.
+The derived kinematic parameters and their errors can be made available to interested readers on personal request by e-mail: \href{mailto:akhmetovvs@gmail.com} {akhmetovvs@gmail.com}.